harushishi/vsa-back/README.md

 ## Video-sharing-app backend.

 ### Backend for a social-network app.
+Made with Typescript, Nodejs, PostgreSQL w/ Prisma and S3.

-Mostly covers all basic functions such as:
+#### Mostly covers all basic functions such as:
 - Login/register an account.
 - Auth via JWT tokens.
 - Being able to update stuff of your own profile.